Monterey County Board of Supervisors: District 4

 The 4th district includes the southwest portion of the city of Salinas, the cities of Del Rey Oaks, Marina, Seaside, Sand City, and the unincorporated communities of CSUMB and East Garrison and the former military installation at Fort Ord.

 Wendy Root Askew currently holds the seat for 4th district supervisor.

 District 5

 The 5th district is geographically the largest of the five supervisorial districts, and covers most of the Monterey Peninsula and southern coastline of Monterey County down to the southern county border with San Luis Obispo County.
 The 5th District includes the cities of Carmel-by-the-Sea, Monterey, and Pacific Grove; the unincorporated communities of Carmel Valley, Big Sur, Pebble Beach, San Benancio, Corral de Tierra, and Jamesburg; military installations at the Presidio of Monterey, the Defense Language Institute, and the Naval Postgraduate School; and the Ventana Wilderness area of the Los Padres National Forest.

-Mary Adams is currently the 5th district supervisor.
+Kate Daniels is currently the 5th district supervisor.